dtmddx/LearningDeepLearning/DeepLearning.md

 > model = tf.keras.models.Sequential() # Sequential 序列
 A sequential model is what you're going to use most of the time.
 It just means things are going to go in direct order.
 A feed forward model.
 No going backwards...for now.

+Now, we'll pop in layers.
+Recall our neural network images?
+Was the input layer flat, or was it multi-dimensional?
+It was flat.
+So, we need to take this 28x28 image, and make it a flat 1x784.
+There are many ways for use to do this, but keras has a Flatten layer built just for us, so we'll use that.